chewil/jekyll-now/_posts/2021-02-07-Upgrad-Splunk-Phantom.md

     `/opt/phantom/bin/phenv /opt/phantom/usr/postgresql/bin/vacuumdb -h /tmp --all --analyze-in-stages`

-9. After upgrading phantom you must run `phenv python3 /opt/phantom/bin/ibackup.pyc --setup` to continue using backup and restore functionality.
+9. After upgrading phantom you must run `/opt/phantom/bin/phenv python3 /opt/phantom/bin/ibackup.pyc --setup` to continue using backup and restore functionality.
 Your current backups will be archived in the /opt/phantom/data directory.

 10. After the upgrade is complete, from **Main Menu** > **Administration** > **Administration Settings** > **Search Settings**
     a.
 Select Playbooks from the drop-down menu.